Agent Settings

 Overview

-The agent's display name — shown in the sidebar, headers, email address, and everywhere the agent is referenced.
-Click the edit icon next to the name in the header to change it.
+The agent's display name — shown in the sidebar, headers, agent list, and everywhere the agent is referenced.

 Description